Strike2610/CloudDatabases/readme.md

 ## Usage

-Running `PlaceOrder` runs all projects.
+Running `ShipOrder` runs all projects.

 1. call `/order/place` with the following json body:
 ```json